 The RCIA is a program for adults who have either never been baptised or received a valid Christian baptism and wish to become Roman Catholic (Catechumens) or for those who have received a valid Christian baptism from other Christian churches and wish to become Catholic through Confirmation and Holy Communion (Confirmation Candidates).
 We meet every Wednesday from 7:30 - 8:45pm from August through to the end of Easter the following year.

-As a team member, you will be fulfilling Christ's call of making disciples of all of God's people and will be asked to pass on your experience as a Catholic as well as guide and support the enquirers on the faith journey.
+As a team member, you will be fulfilling Christ's call of making disciples of all God's people and will be asked to pass on your experience as a Catholic, as well as guide and support the enquirers on their faith journey.